 While it may feel like it’s impossible to land a job with no work experience, remember that employers are not just looking for experience, often your attitude, skills and overall manner are as important.
 Being friendly, enthusiastic and determined will go a long way in your search for a job.

 We have put together some tips on how to get your first job.
-Whether you have just left college and are looking for the first step in your career or a teen in school looking for part-time work, we want to help.
+Whether you have just left college and are looking for the first step in your career or are a teen in school looking for part-time work, we want to help.

-Put together a good CV
+Put Together a Good CV

 The first and most important thing to do when searching for a job is to put together a good CV.
 You need to spend some time listing all your details and skills so any potential employer can immediately see why they should hire you.

 A great place to start when finding your first job is to reach out to those around you.
 Many people get their first job through friends and family, somebody you know might need a helping hand.
-Ask your teachers at school or leaders of any clubs you are in, whether they know of any part-time jobs going.
-Being recommended to an employer for a job is always a great bonus.
+Word of mouth is a very powerful tool.

 After you have applied for a job, whether formally or informally, it’s essential to follow up with an employer.
 If you are waiting to back from a job, ring or email the boss and just ask if they have any updates.
 This shows you are keen and proactive.
 It might help them to make their decision.